berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

+* Utility to combine JS files into a single output to allow individual editing but static serving.
+Then break the mforms  into separate widget .js files to make it easier to edit.

-* ProvDemo: Update CSS to match mockup
+* ProvDemo: **Update CSS to match mockup**.
+Update stylesheets to reflect those provided by MarkBo at least for the dental samples.

-* provDemo: Need to be able to exist auto suggest with escape.
+* provDemo: Need to be able to exit and hide auto suggest with escape.

 * provDemo:  Need to be able to move down in auto sug with arrow and select with enter.

 * ProvDemo:  Execute search and render results.
 This requires a read only table with alternating rows where the row is clickable or individual sub widgets are render able.
 Supports hover over row and scroll box on bottom of row.
 Screen-8

-* DONE:JOE:2020-02-09:ProvDemo: Auto Suggest values displayed should have _ converted to space for display
+* DONE:JOE:2020-02-09: Auto Suggest values displayed should have _ converted to space for display

+* DONE:JOE:2020-02-10: Auto Suggest must hide when the widget looses focus.

 * Add auto suggest index for provider zip